Orger: plaintext reflection of your digital self

 If someone compares Memacs and Orger please let me know, I'd be happy to link it!
 It would also be more objective than comparison by myself!

-I'd be interesting in hearing your thoughts or feature requests.
+I'd be interested in hearing your thoughts or feature requests.

 This post ended up longer that I expected so in the next part I will tell about more use cases, in particular how I'm using Orger to process Reddit.